 To be considered for scholarship funds, students must indicate a desire for scholarship consideration on the Application for Admission.
 Awards are made throughout the admission cycle as admission decisions are made.
-The scholarship deadline for the fall semester is May 1.
-Priority deadline for admission and scholarship consideration is February 1.

 Any scholarship recipient must agree to the terms and conditions as set forth on the School of Public Policy website and adhere to the following guidelines: